olivierbutler/simbriefHelperEnh/README.md

     Simbrief Helper Enh stores your own setting for each plane and recall it automatically at each new flight.

+5. Program the FMC automatically (Zibo B737 only)
+Once the OFP is retrieved, Simbrief Helper Enh will program the FMC automatically

 This plugin pulls your OFP and flight plan from your Simbrief and put it inside your Simulator as a nice floating window (very useful for VR).
 The idea is to get the most relevant data required for your flight plan to feed the FMC and prepare your aircraft (fuel and weighs)